jfet97/effect-http-requests-rate-limiter/README.md

 import { HttpClientRequest } from "@effect/platform"
 import { NodeHttpClient, NodeRuntime } from "@effect/platform-node"
-import { Duration, Effect, Layer, pipe, RateLimiter, Schedule, Schema as S } from "effect" import * as HttpRequestsRateLimiter from "effect-requests-rate-limiter"
+import { Duration, Effect, Layer, pipe, RateLimiter, Schedule, Schema as S } from "effect" import * as HttpRequestsRateLimiter from "effect-http-requests-rate-limiter"

 // Helper for converting seconds to Duration const DurationFromSecondsString = S.transform(